-The same is true for AC voltages, except that phase angle substitutes for mathematical sign.
+The same is true for AC voltages, except that phase angle substitutes for the mathematical sign.
 In order to relate multiple AC voltages at different phase angles to each other, we need polarity markings to provide frames of reference for those voltages’ phase angles.
 (Figure below)

 Take for example the following circuit:

-The polarity markings show these two voltage sources aiding each other, so to determine the total voltage across the resistor we must add the voltage figures of 10 V ∠ 0o and 6 V ∠ 45o together to obtain 14.861 V ∠ 16.59°.
+The polarity markings show these two voltage sources aiding each other, so to determine the total voltage across the resistor we must add the voltage figures of 10 V ∠ 0° and 6 V ∠ 45° together to obtain 14.861 V ∠ 16.59°.

 Unlike DC voltage sources, whose symbols intrinsically define polarity by means of short and long lines, AC voltage symbols have no intrinsic polarity marking.
 Therefore, any polarity marks must be included as additional symbols on the diagram, and there is no one “correct” way in which to place them.

 They must, however, correlate with the given phase angle to represent the true phase relationship of that voltage with other voltages in the circuit.

 by Robert Keim

 by Aaron Carman